Chashme Baddoor (2013 film): Plot

 However, one day, Siddharth accidentally bumps into Seema, unaware of the fact that she is the girl Jai and Omi failed to impress.
 Both of them chat over lunch.
 Seema is impressed with Sid and asks him out on a date.
 Both of them get along very well and date frequently, until one day, Jai and Omi spot them.
 Both of them, jealous of the fact that they are now dating, tell Sid that she isn't a good girl and ask him to break up with her.
 Seema, on the other hand is shocked about the fact that they are both Sid's friends.
 Sid pretends to beat up both his friends to impress Seema, which later turns out to be Omi and Jai's imagination.
 Albeit their fight, they continue to try and split Sid and Seema.
 One day, Josephine gets caught in heavy rain.
-Joseph too was present at the scene and helps out Josephine.
+Joseph too was present at the scene and helped out Josephine.
 Both of them were amused at the similarities between them.
 They both fall in love but hesitate to start dating.
 Jai and Omi try to take advantage of the situation.
 They assume that Joseph would stop asking them to pay the café bills and Josephine would let them stay at her apartment for free if they helped unite them.
 In their many attempts, they somehow unite Joseph and Josephine.
 Despite that, Joseph & Josephine still don't forgive the three.
 So Jai and Omi start lying about each of the two to the other.
 They get the money they wanted.
 However, Joseph and Josephine do not break up as they soon realize that all the secrets told to them were lies.

 Soon after that, Sid and Seema break up, following successful attempts by Jai and Omi.
 However, Sid is deeply hurt and gets drunk.
 Later, one day, Omi and Jai find a poison bottle in Sid's drawer and assume that he has committed suicide even though he hasn't.
 Realizing that they have made a really big mistake, Jai and Omi try several times to unite Sid and Seema again.
 But they fail, causing Seema to get frustrated and blame Sid.
 One day, finally, they go to Seema's house and meet her grandmother.
-She comes up with a rather filmy solution and suggests Jai and Omi to play kidnappers and supposedly kidnap Seema.
+She comes up with a rather filmy solution and suggests that Jai and Omi play kidnappers and supposedly kidnap Seema.
 Then, the grandmother goes to Sid and asks him to rescue Seema from the kidnappers.
 Finally, Sid and Seema start dating again.
-Seema's uncle, who had always been trying to marry Seema to a civilian rather than a military officer, suggests Seema to marry Sid.
+Seema's uncle, who had always been trying to marry Seema to a civilian rather than a military officer, suggests that Seema marry Sid.
 At the same time, Seema's father turns up trying to take Seema back home.
 In order to solve the problem, Sid unites the brothers by telling them, that every military officer was once a civilian.
 The military officer & his brother are impressed and they both let Sid and Seema marry.